gepbird/ObsidianMiner/README.md

 If you need a lot of obsidian but don't have a wither powered obsidian farm, don't waste your time by manually mining it, try out this mod.

 ## Warning
 This mod is only recommended for singleplayer or for SMP.
-Using this mod on a server that has good anti-cheat may get you banned!
+Using this mod on a server that has anti-cheat may get you banned!

 ## How to use it
 1. Get a diamond or netherite pickaxe in your hand